Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 If nothing else, this would ensure that children gain an awareness of the need to read questions carefully, and avoiding going into auto-pilot when the same types of questions are repeated.

-Third Space Learning’s KS2 SATs Programme is developed around the principles of learning outlined here including interleaved and distributed practice.
+Third Space Learning’s KS2 SATs Programme is developed around the best practice in teaching and learning for outlined here.

 This is Mark McCourt’s proposed structure of a learning episode from Teaching For Mastery.